nghianghesi/AsyncCaching/README.md

 # Then
 Even with just small memory capacity, almost un-limit number of tasks can be queued, and Async can be as is, no need complex design for throttling, re-circle tasks ...
+For ex: in DemoApp, **10000 tasks** queued by as-is Async-programing and run properly, stable, and fast as normal.

 # Demo
 the POC include of